Japan’s Nomikai After-Work Culture and Nominication

 • ภาษาไทย

-TOP/ Work in Japan/ Japanese Work Culture (manners, salary, career)/ Deconstructing the Japanese after-work culture: Nomikai
+TOP/ Work in Japan/ Japanese Work Culture (manners, salary, career)/ Japan’s Nomikai After-Work Culture and Nominication

 Our website uses Cookies with the goal of improving our accessibility and quality.
 Please click "Agree" if you agree to our usage of Cookies.
 To see more details about how our company uses Cookies, please take a look here.